 Chrome Privacy Update

 As per the Digiday research, advertisers are increasingly directing the search budget to Amazon from Google.
 With Google’s new ITP-like feature, chrome users are armed with an ability to clear third-party cookies completely.
-If Amazon wants to track users off its O&O sites, there’ll be no way do it (Unless users aren’t clearing the cookies).
+If Amazon wants to track users of its O&O sites, there’ll be no way to do it (Unless users aren’t clearing the cookies).